lukeskw/lukeskw/README.md

 ## Tech Stack

-#### These are the technologies and tools that I use daily or have used at least once, ranked in LRU order.
+#### These are the technologies and tools that I use daily or have used at least once, ranked in MRU order.

 #### Frontend: